Anne Kirkpatrick (police officer): Oakland, California, Chief of Police

 On January 4, 2017, after six months in Chicago, Kirkpatrick was appointed by Mayor Libby Schaaf of Oakland, California, as the city's first female Chief of Police.
 She was sworn in on February 27, 2017.

-On November 6, 2017, the chair of Oakland's privacy advisory commission, Brian Hofer, and seven others filed a complaint with Oakland's Citizens Police Review Board claiming that Police Chief Anne Kirkpatrick had made false statements about an August raid in West Oakland.
+On November 6, 2017, the chair of Oakland's privacy advisory commission, Brian Hofer, and seven others filed a complaint with Oakland's Citizens Police Review Board claiming that Kirkpatrick had made false statements about an August raid in West Oakland.

 On February 20, 2020, the Oakland Police Commission voted unanimously to fire Kirkpatrick with Schaaf joining in the decision as required by the law for a police chief to be fired without cause, saying that the commission's trust in Kirkpatrick was "irrevocably broken".
-Kirkpatrick later revealed that she was terminated in retaliation for not performing special favors for commission members.
-She filed a Federal whistleblower lawsuit against the city.
+Kirkpatrick subsequently filed a federal lawsuit accusing the city of firing her as retaliation for reports she had made against the behavior of commissioners.
+In May 2022, the jury ruled partially in Kirkpatrick's favor, awarding her one year's pay, $337,000.
+One juror said there was "evidence that retaliation played some role in her discharge".
+In July 2022, the City of Oakland agreed to pay her that amount plus her legal costs, a total of $1.5 million.

+Superintendent, New Orleans Police

+Kirkpatrick was appointed interim superintendent of the New Orleans Police Department by Mayor LaToya Cantrell in September 2023, and after confirmation by the city council was sworn in as superintendent on November 1, 2023, the city's first permanent female superintendent.

+In August 2024, she struck two pedestrians with her car while on duty.